unklemeat/magic-the-gathering-friendly-catalog/README.md

 A modern, user-friendly web application for managing your Magic: The Gathering card collection with real-time pricing data from Scryfall API.

+I built this app because I wanted to organize my Magic collection and, at the same time, play around with Gemini PRO.
+My initial idea was just an app where I could scan/read a card name, add it to a list, and then pick the right expansion.
+The project kind of grew from there, and right now I’m trying to figure out how to host it on Firebase.
+Any tips or suggestions are more than welcome!
+Below you’ll find the detailed description (yeah, totally AI-generated — I didn’t even bother checking it because, let’s be honest, AIs are better than me at this anyway…).

 ## Features

 ### 🔍 **Card Search & Management**